snakehaihai/snakehaihai.github.io/_news/announcement_12.md

 related_posts: false
 ---

-Be invited to serve as three IROS session chair.
+I`m invited to serve as IROS chair of three sessions.